rajputmukesh748/MukeshOtpView/README.md

 <p>
   Hello Friends
   </br>
   This is a OTP View dependency for android project.
-Simply you can add this library in your project and design accroding to your requiremens.
+Simply you can add this library in your project and design accroding to your requirements.
 </p>